bgiesing/brandongiesing.com/content/devices.md

 A good example here is the LG Lucky/Sunrise ($10) vs the Optimus Zone 3/Rebel LTE ($20).
 Both can run most apps fine but the first one has had many "bricking" issues for money makers.

-<p class="note">Bricking is when a device becomes completely unusable (won't turn on or connect to internet) essentially making it a "brick" on your desk.</p>
+> Bricking is when a device becomes completely unusable (won't turn on or connect to internet) essentially making it a "brick" on your desk.

 Make sure you also don't spend too much however otherwise you'll lose money instead of make it.
 When beginning, $30 should be the max and then later on, you can buy some slightly more expensive devices up to about $50.
 One exception to the rule is iOS devices which will cost more being Apple.
 Ideally spend between $50-120 for these tops if you do need one eventually.

 # What I Use
 I currently use 8 dedicated mobile devices and 3 dedicated PCs plus occasionally my main phone, Android TV, and PC for money making.
 [You can visit the store to buy these from Amazon while also supporting me!](https://brandongiesing.com/store)

-<p class="note">Primary App is the app I run first (usually apps that require more interaction like AppTrailers or Swagbucks) while Secondary App(s) are ran after that's completed and are the more passive app requiring less interaction.</p>
+> Primary App is the app I run first (usually apps that require more interaction like AppTrailers) while Secondary App(s) are ran after that's completed and are the more passive app requiring less interaction.

 ## Mobile Devices
 #### Main Devices